Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Data Reduction

-The {\sc daofind} and {\sc apphot} packages within {\sc iraf}\footnote[15]{{\sc iraf} is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation (NSF).} were used to detect and perform photometry on approximately 2000 bright stars in the GASC FOV, most of which are between 3.5 to 7.5 in $V$ magnitude.
-Without tracking, stars trail along concentric rings around the SCP and present elongated, curved PSF's on each frame.
-Figure \ref{psf_look} presents the typical profiles of stars at different distance to the SCP.
+The {\sc daofind} and {\sc apphot} packages within {\sc iraf}\footnote[1]{{\sc iraf} is distributed by the National Optical Astronomy Observatories, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation (NSF).} were used to detect and perform photometry on approximately 2600 bright stars in the GASC FOV, most of which are between 3.5 to 7.5 magnitude in $V$.
+Without tracking, stars trail along concentric rings around the SCP and present elongated, curved PSFs on each frame.
+Figure \ref{psf_look} presents the typical profiles of stars at different distances to the SCP.